Tag: new york

 Jeffersons vs. Manfields, 1871.

-Around the same time that Brady led the amateur scene, the Hartford Base Ball Association incorporated on March 21, 1874.
-The city boasted a population of about 40,000 when the professional club organized at $25 per share and raised $5,000 in capital.
-Also known as the Hartford Dark Blues, the team entered the National Association.
-Among investors, referred to as “subscribers” were: Ben Douglas Jr. the club’s organizer and top shareholder, Morgan G. Bulkeley, famed Connecticut politician, Civil War veteran, Aetna executive and first President of the National League and Gershom B. Hubbell, President of the Hartford Base Ball Club and former captain of Charter Oak Base Ball Club.
+As Brady led Hartford’s amateur scene, the city gained a big league team in the National Association.
+The Hartford Base Ball Association was incorporated on March 21, 1874, when the city’s population was about 40,000.
+Shares were priced at $25 each, raising $5,000 in capital.
+Key investors, or ‘subscribers,’ included Ben Douglas Jr., the club’s organizer and top shareholder; Morgan G. Bulkeley, a prominent Connecticut politician, Civil War veteran, Aetna executive, and the first President of the National League; and Gershom B. Hubbell, President of the Hartford Base Ball Club and former captain of the Charter Oak Base Ball Club.
+The team would later be known as the Hartford Dark Blues.

 The Hartford Dark Blues, 1875 (Steve Brady not pictured).

-Meanwhile Steve Brady and the Hartford Amateurs competed for local prestige and distinction.
-Eventually the Amateurs squared off against the Dark Blues at the Hartford Grounds on July 14, 1874.
-The Dark Blues trounced the Hartford Amateurs by a score of 15 to 1.
-A week later, Lip Pike of the Hartford Dark Blues, known as a “championship runner” challenged Steve Brady to a footrace.
-Though Brady was a gifted runner, Pike outpaced him in the contest.
-Yet the Hartford professionals were impressed with Brady’s baseball skills and notable athleticism.
+Meanwhile, Brady and the Hartford Amateurs competed for local prestige and recognition.
+On July 14, 1874, the Amateurs faced off against the Dark Blues at the Hartford Grounds, where they suffered a 15-1 defeat.
+A week later, Lip Pike of the Dark Blues, known as a ‘championship runner,’ challenged Brady to a footrace.
+Although Brady was a skilled runner, Pike outpaced him.
+However, the professional club was impressed by Brady’s abilities and athleticism.

 Hartford Courant excerpt, July 16, 1874.

-When Hartford Dark Blues shortstop Tommy Barlow fell ill due to an apparent morphine addiction, the club secured the services of Steve Brady.
-On July 22, 1874, Hartford’s hometown hero played his first game with the Dark Blues versus an amateur club, the Clippers of Bristol, Connecticut.
-Brady was positioned at third base while the team’s President, Gerhsom Hubbell played right field.
-Hartford walloped Bristol 36 to 0 and Brady secured a roster spot.
-He ended the 1874 season with 27 games played, 37 hits and a .316 batting average.
-The following year Brady appeared in only one game with the Hartford Dark Blues before signing with the original Washington Nationals club of 1875.
+When Hartford Dark Blues shortstop Tommy Barlow fell ill, reportedly due to a morphine addiction, the club brought in Steve Brady.
+The hometown favorite made his debut with the Dark Blues on July 22, 1874, against an amateur club, the Clippers of Bristol, Connecticut.
+Brady played third base, while the team’s president, Gershom Hubbell, occupied right field.
+Hartford overwhelmed Bristol with a 36-0 victory, securing Brady a roster spot.
+He finished the season with 27 games, 37 hits, and a .316 batting average.

 Tommy Barlow, Hartford Dark Blues, 1874.